xbonda06/IOS-VIT-FIT-proj1/README.md

 Opened (edited) files to be recorded in the secret log can be further limited using the -a and -b filters (see below).

 ## Filters

+FILTERS can be a combination of the following filters (each can be used a maximum of once):
+- [-g GROUP1[,GROUP2[,...]]] – Group specification.
+A file will be considered (for the purpose of opening or listing) only if its execution falls into at least one of these groups.
+- [-a DATE] - Records of files opened (edited) on or before this date (optionally can be implemented as strictly before the given date; UPDATED 22.3.) will not be considered.
+- [-b DATE] - Records of files opened (edited) on or after this date (optionally can be implemented as strictly after the given date; UPDATED 22.3.) will not be considered.
+The DATE argument is in the format YYYY-MM-DD.